 EYFS - Nursery & Reception

 In EYFS children are encouraged to foster a love of reading through the sharing of quality texts during shared reading and through planned learning contexts.
+There is a vibrant reading culture in Nursery with inviting reading areas for children to explore exciting worlds through different genres.

 WHOLE CLASS SHARED READING